EDIT: This page is now a summary of the season as it aired. To see what I originally predicted, you can check out the blog post here.

 - But Jamie is keeping a secret.
 Claire senses it, although she’s distracted by discussions of smuggling, and by speaking once again to him of Brianna.

-- At Lallybroch, Young Ian is castigated by his parents and Jenny reacts to Claire’s return.
-Ian makes Jamie give Young Ian his punishment as a way to punish them both.
+- At Lallybroch, Young Ian is castigated by his parents and Jenny reacts negatively to Claire’s return.

 - Jamie tells Claire the true story of the seal cove and the treasure – he didn’t throw it into the sea as he told John Grey.
 The treasure is still there, with gemstones and ancient coins.

-- Claire and Jamie are interrupted mid-coitus by Marsali MacKimmie and Laoghaire Fraser.
+- Jamie tries to confess his second marriage to Claire, and they’re interrupted by Marsali and Joan MacKimmie and Laoghaire Fraser.
 Claire gets understandably upset, and she and Jamie argue.
 They have angry, loud sex until Jenny comes in and tosses water on them.
-While Jamie is gone, Jenny helps Claire clean up and leave.

-- All of the Murray family arrives, and Claire enjoys the company.
-Soon Laoghaire, her brother, and Ned Gowan come to tell Jamie that they are suing him.
+- Ned Gowan comes to sort through the legal issues of the second marriage.
 A settlement is reached, but in order to pay Laoghaire, Jamie must go fetch a jewel from the seals’ cove.
 They take Young Ian and plan to go to Paris and stay with Jared, where Ian can go to school.